gatsbyjs/gatsby-graphql-toolkit/plugins/gatsby-graphql-toolkit/README.md

 But instead of generating them every time, you could have chosen the following workflow (as one of the possible options):

  1. Generate fragments on the very first run and save them somewhere in the `src` folder
- 2. Allow developers to edit those fragments in IDE (e.g. to remove fields they don't need, add fields with arguments, etc)
+ 2. Allow developers to edit those fragments in IDE (e.g., to remove fields they don't need, add fields with arguments, etc.)
  3. Load modified fragments from the file system on each run

 This step leaves you enough space in organizing sourcing for your specific case.